-Protection and Preservation of Natural Environment in Albania (PPNEA) in partnership with Bulgarian Society for Protection of Birds (BSPB) being granted by Critical Ecosystem Partnership Fund (CEPF) are implementing the project “Land of Eagles and Castles: Pilot Sustainable Tourism Model for the Albanian Adriatic Coastline”.
+The center for the Protection and Preservation of Natural Environment in Albania (PPNEA), in partnership with the Bulgarian BirdLife partner, Bulgarian Society for the Protection of Birds (BSPB) started the implementation of the second phase of the “Land of Eagles and Castles” project with the full title “Land of Eagles and Castles: Integrated Participatory Management for Albanian Coastal Biodiversity”.

 This project likewise the first phase is financed by the by the Critical Ecosystem Partnership Fund (CEPF).
 The CEPF is a joint initiative of l’Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the Government of Japan, the MacArthur Foundation and the World Bank.